-This course introduces the students to the concepts of structured programming.
-It also introduces them to data structures types and the primitive operations associated with each type.
-Topics to be covered in this course are: Algorithms, C++ Programing language tools (Input Output, Selection, Repetition, Methods and Matrixes), Data structures types (Linked list, Stacks, Queues and tress), and the primitive operation associated with them and their uses.
+This course introduces the students to the concepts of structured programming together with programming tools.
+It also introduces them to Data Structures types, the primitive operations associated with each type, and C++ implementation for some of the primitive operations.
+Topics to be covered in this course are: Algorithms, C++ Programing language tools (Input Output, Selection, Repetition, Methods and Matrices), Data structures types (Linked list, Stacks, Queues and trees).
 (Prerequisite: CS 104)